MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 The A-series

 This corresponds to Haspelmath's 'specific known' category.
+Covering only one function, this series is the narrowest in scope.
 These pronouns are used to refer to indefinites that are both specific and known to the speaker.
-This is one of the many functions covered by the 'some-' series in English, making these pronouns narrow in scope.
 In Exwachil, this use case is marked only by the A-series, which is formed by taking a B-series pronoun and following it with an appropriate classifier.

     ???????            ???  ???      ???      ???   ???  ???
     PFV:P3SG:find:A3PL what CLF.NHAN fearsome in(?) cave that 'They found something fearsome in that cave'

     ???????                ???  ???????       ??? ???     ???  ?????
-    PFV:P3SG:see:A1SG COMP PROG:P3SG:run who CLF.HUM from house:A3SG
+    PFV:P3SG:watch(?):A1SG COMP PROG:P3SG:run who CLF.HUM from house:A3SG
-    'I saw someone running out of his house'
+    'I watched someone running out of his house'

 #### A.B.C.
 The B-series

 The B-series corresponds to four of Haspelmath's categories: 'specific unknown', 'irrealis non-specific', 'polar question', and 'conditional protasis'.
 The pronouns of this series are identical in form to interrogative pronouns.
 Like its name suggests, the 'specific unknown' category refers to indefinites that are specific but unknown to the speaker.

-    ???????            ?????      ???  ?????         ???
+    ?????      ???  ?????         ???
-    PFV:P3SG:hear:A1SG sound:A3SG COMP PFV:P3SG:fall what
+    sound:A3SG COMP PFV:P3SG:fall what
-    'I heard the sound of something falling'
+    'the sound of something falling'

     ??? ?????????                  ???
     EPI PROG:P3SG:look.for(?):A3SG who